Aubrey Carter

 • If I was the man… (Taylor Swift)

-In these songs, they used the subjunctive wrong intentionally.
+In these songs, they may have used the subjunctive wrong intentionally.

-Lindsay shares that she made mistakes in using subjunctives before.
+Lindsay shares that she has made mistakes with subjunctive mood in the past.

 When she became an English teacher, she learned and corrected her grammar mistakes.

-There are signpost words that you can take note of that will remind you how to properly use the subjunctive mood.
+There are signpost words that will remind you to use the subjunctive mood.

-Conversations regarding hypotheticals would often use the words “if” and “wish.”
+Conversations regarding hypotheticals often use the words “if” and “wish.”

-When you see these words, they require the subjunctive mood.
+When you see these words, they usually require the subjunctive mood.

 Example:

-It may sound right to use “was” but the correct word to use is “were.”
+It may sound correct to use “was” but the correct word to use is “were.”

 Aubrey shares that if she were a millionaire, she would donate some of her money to those who really need it.